Elizabeth Ilive

-Elizabeth Ilive (or Iliffe; c.1769 – 30 December 1822) was an English polymath.
+Elizabeth Wyndham (née Ilive or Iliffe; c.1769 – 30 December 1822), styled the Countess of Egerton after 1801, was an English polymath.
 She was the mistress and later wife of George Wyndham, 3rd Earl of Egremont.
 She was the mother of eight of his children.

+Early life

-Elizabeth Ilive came from Oxford and her father may have been a printer and/or a master at Westminster School.
-She became Wyndham's mistress in 1785.
+Elizabeth Ilive came from Oxford, and her father may have been a printer and/or a master at Westminster School.
+Thomas Hamilton Ayliffe was her younger brother.

+Marriage and issue

+Ilive became one of Wyndham's mistress in 1785.
+The earl lived openly with his various mistresses and acknowledged paternity of more than 40 illegitimate children.

 They were married in 1801, but only one of their children, a daughter who died in infancy in 1803, was born in wedlock.
 Soon afterwards, the couple separated.

 The children born to the couple prior to their marriage were: